eppdyl/cathode-database/jpl/notes_on_jpl_cathodes_dimensions.md

 ## About the JPL cathodes
+Finding consistent dimensions has been difficult and sometimes requires guesswork.
+I show below data compiled from many different articles.

 Goebel and Katz (2008) mention both the NEXIS and the NSTAR cathodes.
 Both cathodes use barium oxide for their insert.
 - NEXIS: Nuclear Electric Xenon Ion Thruster System